KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * `Automatic diagnostics upload` would now be better described as: `No by default; optional privacy-safe severe-event reporting only when enabled by the user`
 * `Local browser data storage` would now also include encrypted profile-isolated AI memory for standard profiles
 * `Private or incognito session mode` would now also include non-persistent local AI memory behavior for incognito sessions
-* `Runtime checks or local diagnostics view` would now also include the `AI & Diagnostics` panel with preview, manual send, and test-send controls
+* `Runtime checks or local diagnostics view` would now also include the `AI & Diagnostics` panel with current-session health, refresh-status, preview, manual send, and test-send controls

 ## Local AI Privacy Addendum For 1.1.7